A vigorous scrambling vine forming patches to over 10 metres wide and tall, potentially forming thick basal stems.

 Fruits are eaten by many bird species.

 It should be grown in diffused sunshine to partial shade.
-The leaves are hardy to full sun, but these plants prefer their roots to be well-shaded or under a thick layer of mulch.
+The leaves are hardy in full sun, but these plants prefer their roots to be well-shaded or under a thick layer of mulch.
 It is very hardy once established.
 It will have to be pruned to keep it under control and direct it where it is desired to grow.

 Propagation is easy from cuttings, which root readily.
 Germination from seed is slow – three months plus.